 If you are on the HAP scheme, the local authority pays your landlord directly.
 You will pay a weekly HAP rent contribution to the local authority, based on your income and your ability to pay.

-In general, the rent must be within prescribed HAP rent limits for your household size and the area you live in.
-However, flexibility may be provided, on a case-by-case basis, for household that cannot find suitable accommodation within these limits.
+In general, the rent must be within the HAP rent limits for your household size and the area you live in.
+However, flexibility may be provided, on a case-by-case basis, for households that cannot find suitable accommodation within these limits.

-The Homeless HAP scheme, which is operated by the Dublin Region Homeless Executive, provides specific flexibility (again on a case-by-case basis) for eligible homeless households.
+The Homeless HAP scheme, which is operated by the Dublin Region Homeless Executive, provides specific flexibility for homeless households that qualify.
 Cork City Council is operating a similar service for homeless households in Cork.

-Transitional housing is for people who need time and assistance to prepare for independent living.
+Transitional housing is for people who need time and support to prepare for living independently.
 As well as providing medium-term accommodation, these schemes generally:

-- Help people build their skills and capacity to establish themselves in a home, and
+- Help people build their skills and capacity to establish themselves in a home

-- Address any issues that the person might have that would make long-term housing unsustainable
+- Address any issues that the person might have that would make long-term housing challenging

 Transitional housing is always time-limited and usually ranges from 6 months to 2 years.